"My, how you've grown," report nation's wolves-in-grandma’s clothes - The Beaverton

 Moments before a gruesome incident of pedicide, an Alexa caught a wolf-in-grandma’s clothes saying, “Ugh what now, my teeth?!
 My cartoonishly, large, pointy teeth?!
 Well if you must know dearheart, they’re all the better to eat you with, you rude little dumbass!”

-For now, the only way to protect children from untimely and folksy death seems to be keeping them away from anyone presenting as elderly and adorable.
+For now, the only way to protect from untimely and folksy death seems to be keeping them away from anyone presenting as elderly and adorable.